Member Networks

 CFOs & Staff Network*

-This Network discusses topics such as financial policies, applications, funding, and other related topics as determined most useful by its members.
+This network discusses topics such as financial policies, applications, funding, and other related topics as determined most useful by its members.

-Community Engagement and Education Directors Network
+Community Engagement and Education Network*

-This Network includes those who work with public schools, community centers and/or recreational programs.
-They discuss topics such as transportation, fundraising, accessibility, DEI initiatives and other related topics as determined most useful by its members.
+This network includes those who work with public schools, community centers, and/or recreational programs.
+They discuss topics such as transportation, fundraising, accessibility, DEI initiatives, and other issues deemed most useful by its members.

 Company Managers Network*